From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Method: Unsupervised Compression of the Policy Space

 To address this bias, an explicit measure of \emph{behavioral diversity} is needed.
-Looking at~\Eqqref{eq:obj_latent}, one notices that optimizing such a measure directly requires to estimate the divergence between two state-action distributions $d_{\pi_\vtheta}^{sa},d_{\pi_{\vtheta'}}^{sa}$.
-Unfortunately, this would not only be computationally intensive, but it would also require sampling from the environment for a potentially very large set of policies.
+Looking at~\Eqqref{eq:obj_latent}, one notices that optimizing such a measure directly requires estimating the divergence between two state-action distributions $d_{\pi_\vtheta}^{sa},d_{\pi_{\vtheta'}}^{sa}$.
+Unfortunately, this would not only be computationally intensive but also require sampling from the environment for a potentially vast set of policies.
 To avoid this, we will take into account an upper bound to this quantity in the case of finite-horizon tasks~\citep[Prop.
-E.1,][]{metelli2018policy}, namely $D(\pi_\vtheta||\pi_{\vtheta'})$.
-In practice, we substitute this measure with the L2 distance of two policies in the action space, evaluated on a finite subset of the state space, or formally: Based on this proxy, we apply a novelty search algorithm~\citep{lehman2011evolving} by computing a novelty score, $\rho(\pi_\vtheta)$, for each policy based on its average divergence from its $k$-nearest neighbors: $\rho(\pi_\vtheta)=\frac{1}{k}\sum_{i=1}^{k} D(\pi_\vtheta||\pi_{\vtheta_i}).$
+E.1,][]{metelli2018policy}, namely $D(\pi_\vtheta\parallel \pi_{\vtheta'})$.
+In practice, we substitute this measure with the L2 distance of two policies in the action space, evaluated on a finite subset of the state space, or formally: